Lonnia/SimpleBoard-Codeigniter/README.md

 # Before start
 You have to set your configuration for database (/application/config/database.php) (If you have set it, you have to do nothing.)
+&& Create board(a table of database) with database.sql

 # Others
 If you want to compare the source codes with other things based on normal PHP(without Codeigniter),